jonghyun-joann-lee/cs4111-Cookbook/README.txt

 c.
 Usage:
-Copied the code provided by ChatGPT that uses href and the url_for function into index.html
+Copied the code provided by ChatGPT that uses href and the url_for function into index.html (Update) Use the idea but made all necessary changes to use category_id instead of the name after encounting issues with the url when category name contains '/' (e.g. Soy/Tofu)

 3. Asked if there is a way to check whether a variable is empty or not in HTML